sneaky-potato/sneaky-potato.github.io/content/blog/on.md

   - Miss my then self (sem 4).
 I've changed
   - Lmaooo was thinking the same (sem 4 guy about online sem guy).
   - Just too many Deja Vu's than I can digest.
-  - non chalant behaviour
+  - Non chalant behaviour
-  - I feel, we will forget about these, but, they are like, very normal things?
+  - I feel, I will forget about these, but, they are like, very normal things?
 So, why am I worried?
 Idk man, feels like the 0 guy will pay no heed to this.
   - Trips?- music trips, road trips, maggu trips?

 - Eventually everyting under control.
 - Apes together strong
+- The box not present, really wrong scale of things, social norms, confusion-
+  - Notion of normal things- historical facts and socially accepted acts (are not important)
+  - Cannot rely on these to judge my current time.
+  - Concept of present- you, are, writing the book.
+You, are, the new normal.
+  - Subjectivity
+  - I'll never know if I'm correct or not.

 ## Review by my other fellows